 Floss before you brush

-Of course, there are ways to make your tooth-brushing habit all-the-more powerful.
+Of course, there are ways to make your tooth-brushing habit all the more powerful.
 In this case, it’s flossing before you brush.
 Sometimes, bacteria and food can build up between your teeth.
 And these crevices are hard to reach with a toothbrush.
 By flossing before you brush, you loosen up this icky build-up, making it easier to remove once you brush.

 Brush your teeth regularly

 When your oral bacteria overrun your teeth, you’re more likely to get tooth decay.
 S. mutans—the bacteria which primarily drive tooth decay—isn’t so good at colonizing teeth surfaces on its own.
 There must be enough sugar for it to feed on to make it potent.
 When you brush your teeth regularly, two things happen.
 For one, you scrub away the bacterial build-up from your teeth, which delays S. mutans’ progress.
-For another, you help clean away any lingering sugars that can fuel it.
+Secondly, you help clean away any lingering sugars that can fuel it.

 Moral of the story?
-Brush your teeth twice a day.
-Especially after you eat.
+Brush your teeth twice a day, especially after you eat.

 Say no to sugary snacks